-We keep our collection simple and strong, introducing new styles one at a time.
-This way we avoid waste, respect the pace of our unique production and stay relevant.
+We keep our designs simple and strong, introducing new styles throughout the year.
+This way we stay relevant, and respect the pace of our unique production.

-Rocio is talented, professional and smart.
-The other girls named her "la mejor trabajadora", the best worker.
-Her family lives far away and she never gets any visits, so she is really happy to have a lot of work to make time pass.
+Rocio is smart, talented and professional.
+The other girls named her 'la major trabajadora', the best worker.
+Her family live far away which means she never gets any visitors so the opportunity to work means a lot to her.

 After High School, Rocio moved to Cusco and worked in a fashion store.
-She fell in love with a an older man who asked her to drive some new girls to Cusco, who would work in his store.
-She states she didn’t know that they were in fact hired as prostitutes.
-She got stopped by a police control and is serving time for human trafficking.
+She fell in love with an older man who asked her to drive some new girls to Cusco, who would work in his store.
+She states that she didn't know they were hired as prostitutes.
+She got stopped by police control and is serving time for human trafficking.
 Her boyfriend disappeared and she never heard from him again.

 Rocio is working to save up for a new beginning.
-Her dream is to study tourism and leave Peru and one day live in Brazil with her father.
+Her dream is to study tourism and leave Peru with the hope to one day, live in Brazil with her father.